A Survey of Knowledge Enhanced Pre-trained Models: Overview of Knowledge Enhanced pre-trained language models

-However, not all knowledge plays a positive role in the KEPLMs.
-Redundant and ambiguous knowledge in KGs will be injected when KEPLMs encode sub-graphs independently of textual context.
-To this end, CokeBERT dynamically selects contextual knowledge and embed knowledge context according to textual context \cite{new23su2021cokebert}.

 Overall, most entity combined KEPLMs typically undergo two preliminary steps for knowledge integration: knowledge representation learning and alignment.
 However, there are some errors in alignments for tokens and entities.
 Since entities often possess multiple aliases and are composed of several tokens, ambiguities or morphological variations of entities can lead to incorrect mapping of entities to tokens that have entirely different semantics.
 Therefore, it is critical to enhance the robustness of KEPLM to capture knowledge under misalignment situations.
 For instance, ERNIE is asked to predict correct entities based on wrong alignments introduced deliberately \cite{86zhang2019ernie}.
-Notably, conventional methods of knowledge representation learning treats triples independently and thus fails to cover the complex information inherently implicit in the local neighborhood surrounding a triple.
-Compared to it, GNN is preferred to encode the structure knowledge.
-The method of knowledge injection we introduce in this section is suitable for most of the granularity of knowledge.
-Besides, embedding-combined KEPLMs are knowledge-aware models by storing knowledge within the model as parameters and suitable for different application scenarios.
-Its disadvantage is that additional computing overhead is required to learn the representation of knowledge and integrate heterogeneous knowledge.
-Moreover, this method of knowledge injection makes it difficult to ensure that the model obtains specific knowledge and prevents us from explicitly updating or removing knowledge from the model.
-Once the key information is refreshed, embedding-combined KEPLMs needs to be retrained to maintain the correctness of the knowledge, which results in inefficient management of knowledge.
-Adapter modules might be a promising solution to mitigate the burden of knowledge updating.
-It can save various knowledge in each adapter with the cost of a few trainable parameters, and new knowledge can be added without revisiting previous ones.
-The parameters of the original PLMs remain fixed, yielding a high degree of parameter sharing.
+Conventional KRL methods typically process triples in isolation, overlooking the intricate details that may be implicit in the local context surrounding a triple.
+In contrast, GNNs are more adept at encoding structural knowledge.
+The knowledge injection technique discussed in this section is adaptable across various knowledge granularities.
+Additionally, embedding-combined KEPLMs incorporate knowledge within model parameters, making them versatile for various application contexts.
+However, they also present challenges.
+One significant drawback is the increased computational demand required to represent and integrate diverse knowledge forms.
+This knowledge injection approach also complicates the assurance that the model acquires specific knowledge.
+It also hinders our ability to explicitly update or remove knowledge.
+When essential information updates, embedding-combined KEPLMs require retraining to preserve knowledge accuracy, leading to suboptimal knowledge management.
+Adapter modules offer a potential solution to ease the challenges of knowledge updating.
+They store different knowledge types within individual adapters, requiring minimal trainable parameters.
+This design facilitates the addition of new knowledge without the need to alter existing ones.
+Furthermore, the original PLMs' parameters remain unchanged, promoting significant parameter sharing.